This article is about

 Arginine

 Arginine is a conditionally essential amino acid that plays a role in enhancing nitric oxide (NO) production, leading to vasodilation and improved blood flow.
+Enhanced circulation ensures that active muscles receive sufficient oxygen and nutrients during exercise, improving performance and endurance.

 Arginine also increases insulin sensitivity, which allows for more efficient glucose uptake and utilization, thereby promoting fat oxidation and reducing the risk of fat storage.
+These combined effects help boost metabolic rate, enhance exercise performance, and contribute to successful weight management.

 Sources of Amino Acids